Traditionally Modern Food

 Instructions

-• In the same pan add 1/2 tsp of ghee and roast garlic till they are nicely roasted
+• In the same pan add 1/2 teaspoon of ghee and roast garlic till they are nicely roasted

 • Add the dry roasted ingredients, mix well and turn off the stove; let the mixture cool down

-• After it is cool grind it with little water and grind into a paste
+• After it is cool grind it with little water and grind it into a paste

-• In a heavy-bottomed pan add 1/2 tsp of ghee and add tomatoes; saute
+• In a heavy-bottomed pan add 1/2 teaspoon of ghee and add tomatoes; saute

-• Furthermore, add turmeric powder and salt saute till the tomatoes turn slightly mushy
+• Furthermore, add turmeric powder and salt and saute till the tomatoes turn slightly mushy

 • Add the ground mixture and ginger powder; saute everything together, also add little water to the mixie jar; shake it, and add the same